Exploring Thermodynamics With Kids: Activities To Teach About Freezing, Melting, And Molecular Movement

 no cold.
 Cold is the absence of thermal

 energy.
-There will be no energy flow when both systems are of equal temperature.
+There will be no energy flow when both systems are at equal temperatures.
 We say the

 systems are at equilibrium.